 A slipway and huts at Houton had been built in 1916 as it was planned to be a repair and maintenance base.
 However, in 1917 seaplanes began to move in as nearby Scapa Flow was deemed not suitable.
 Houton was home to No 306 (Flying Boat), No 430 (Seaplane) and ‘F’ Boat Seaplane Training Flights.

 Buildings continued to be constructed while the base was operational and there were eventually three seaplane sheds, two slipways as well as workshops and other support buildings.
 The technical buildings were constructed around the north-east side of the bay with the kite balloon station to the west of the site.

 The base stayed open briefly following the end of the First World War, closing in the early 1920s.
-None of the buildings remain today but concrete foundations, as well as the two slipways still survive, although not intact.
+Hardly any buildings remain today but concrete foundations plus the two slipways still survive, although not in the last case intact.

 The following organisations are either based at, use and/or have at least potentially significant connections with the airfield (as at 01/07/2013):

 - Orkneylodge - hotel, formerly Houton Bay Lodge

 - 'F' Boat Seaplane Training Flight

 - Orkney Wing